m2orris/GIMP-scripts/README.md

 ###Script-Fu / export_iOS_icons_of_image.scm###

-This Script-Fu script automatically generates all the required and recommend app icons with the proper names and resolutions for the various iOS devices from a single source image.

-For each app icon: the source image* is duplicated, then the duplicated image is scaled, then the scaled duplicate image is exported to a .png file, and finally the scaled duplicate image is deleted.
-The resulting .png files have the proper names and resolutions for iOS app icons for iPad and iPhone/iPod touch for both normal and retina displays.

-\**The recommended resolution of the source image is 1024 x 1024*
+This Script-Fu script contains functions that non-destructively convert the active image to various user specified iOS images and app icons.

+The following describes the conversion process.
+First, the active image is duplicated.
+Second, if scaling is required, scaling is applied to the duplicate image.
+Next, the duplicate image is exported with a name that follows the iOS naming convention ("@2x.png" for Retina images and ".png" for Non-Retina images, as well as proper iOS app icon names when exporting app icons).
+Finally after completion of the export, the duplicate image is destroyed.
+Each image generated started with a clean duplicate copy of the active image.

-This script contains two functions.
+This script contains three functions.

-* **Function Name:** `export-as-ios-icons-for-device`<br>
+* **Function Name:** `export-image-as-app-icons-for-devices`<br>
-**Menu:** `File --> Export as iOS --> Icons for Device(s) ...`<br>
+**Menu:** `File --> iOS Export --> Image as --> App Icons for Device(s) ...`<br>
-Exports multiple iOS app icons to a user specified directory for a user specified iOS device.
+Exports the required and recommend iOS app icons for the various iOS devices and iOS display types from the active image.<br><br>
+<i>The recommended resolution of the active image is 1024 x 1024.</i><br><br>
 The following are the possible iOS app icon filenames (and resolutions):<br>
 `iTunesArtwork@2x (1024 x 1024)`<br>
 `iTunesArtwork (512 x 512)`<br>
 `Icon-72@2x.png (144 x 144)`<br>